 With stunning fall colours, outdoor activities, guided tours and fun attractions, Ottawa is the perfect autumn destination.
-And although sites and businesses have adapted to ensure visitor safety, much of the usual offerings remain the same!
-Use the itinerary ideas below to plan your own fun staycation with the whole family in Ottawa this fall.
+Use the itinerary ideas below to plan your own fun getaway or staycation with the whole family in the Ottawa region this fall.

 DAY 1—Cycle, walk and tour

-Accommodation options in the Ottawa area range from historic hotels to a jail-turned-hostel.
+Accommodation options in the Ottawa area range from historic hotels to budget-friendly motels.
 Visit our Where to stay page for all the options and to take advantage of any promotions.

 To enjoy the best of the autumn colours, visit during Fall Rhapsody, an annual celebration of the magical fall season in Canada’s capital region.

-Use your own bikes or rent some to explore on two wheels while gazing at the multicoloured trees along the way.
+Use your own bikes or rent some and cycle your way through Ottawa while gazing at the multicoloured trees along the way.
 Create your own route by riding picturesque pathways like those that line the Rideau Canal and the Ottawa River, as well as cycling-friendly rural communities.
-Or book a fun cycling tour with Escape Bicycle Tours & Rentals or RentABike.

-Paddleboat your way through a water maze surrounded by autumn leaves at Éco-Odyssée, just North of Ottawa.
+Wind down by paddleboating your way through a water maze surrounded by autumn leaves at Éco-Odyssée.
 Kids love discovering different species of flora and fauna while navigating the twists and turns.

 Reward yourselves with some of the Ottawa region’s best fall treats.
-Everyone loves the fall-themed sweets and warm beverages, and adults can indulge in tasty seasonal craft beers.
+Everyone loves decorated sweets and warm beverages, and adults can indulge in tasty seasonal craft beers, ciders or cocktails.

 DAY 3—Museums, animals and farms

-If animals are a family favourite, go on a self-driven Canadian safari at Omega Park—a giant wildlife and culture park located just 45 minutes away in Montebello, Quebec.
+If animals are a family favourite, visit Little Ray’s Nature Centre to get up close to mammals and reptiles (including sloths) or Valleyview Little Animal Farm for other creatures and kids activities.
+Round it out with a self-driven Canadian safari at Omega Park—a giant wildlife and culture park located just 45 minutes away in Montebello, Quebec.
 Keep an eye out for moose, elk, bison, wolves and bears, and learn about Canada’s First Nations on the walking trail.

 Before heading home, stop by some of the pumpkin patches and apple orchards at the many local farms.
 Some also have family activities, tasty snacks and even fruit wine.
 Bring some of these souvenirs back to remember Ottawa’s fall sights and flavours!